"hondo"

 The following story has been written before, but with slightly different details that quite frankly don’t matter.

 I have said many times before, that I do not chase after story book tales, this story in the past has been dubbed as the Black Bull mine.
-The story never really interested me until one of the four copied maps given to my friend by a Navajo/Apache Indian who one day showed up at work with the maps, telling my friend he wanted him to have them and that they were taken from the dead Spainards of the past when his grandfathers had killed them as they passed through the 4 corners area long ago.
+The story never really interested me until one of four copied maps was given to my friend by a Navajo/Apache Indian who one day showed up at work with the maps, telling my friend he wanted him to have them and that the original maps were taken from the dead Spaniards of the past when his grandfathers had killed them as they passed through the 4 corners area long ago.

 I took notice of one of the maps known by some as the 1850 Arolla le Sampora Map which just happened to have certain markings that clearly was the location told in the Black bull mine story… if my reckoning is correct.